johnrudge/xcover/README.md

 # xcover

-A python package for solving exact cover with colors problems.
+A python package for solving exact cover with colours problems.

 ## Installation